Our commitment to your privacy

 Information we collect about you

 We do this to ensure we are contacting the most appropriate person, and providing communications which are most relevant.
 This allows us to target resources effectively, and raise more funds than we might otherwise be able to.
-If you would prefer us not to use such information, please just let us know (see “Contacting us”).
+If you would prefer us not to use such information, please just let us know (see the section “Can I change my Preferences” toward the end of this document).

-- Others: On occasion we may also collect data about individuals who work for or are associated with organisations with whom we work or partner or with whom we wish to work or partner.
-Additionally, we may collect data about individuals who work at organisations who we believe may have the potential to give Brooke a significant, high value donation.
+- Additionally, we may collect data about individuals who work at organisations who we believe may have the potential to give Brooke a significant, high value donation.
 We may, for example, obtain or confirm your work contact details or gather more information about your role to ensure that we are contacting the appropriate individual at that organisation.

 - Websites: In addition to the information you give us when filling in a form, making a donation, signing up to an event or placing an order on our websites, we collect aggregated or anonymous information about how you use the websites.